ambimorph/protagonist/README.rst

 deleting tags
 -------------

 Tag deletion can be done even if some files have the tag.
-Those links just go away.
+Those links just go away, and if I file is left with no tags, it is removed from the truenames index.

 Dependencies
 ============